 Qualifying for Your Pension

 To be eligible for a monthly retirement pension, you must meet minimum age and service requirements as described here.
 These requirements vary depending on whether you are a Basic Plan or Member Investment Plan (MIP) member.

 As a MIP member, you will qualify for full retirement under any of the following provisions:

-MIP 46 with 30.
+- MIP 46 with 30.
 You qualify for full retirement at any age with at least 30 years of service.
 However, if you have purchased universal buy-in service credit, you must be at least age 46.
-At least 15 years of service credit must have been earned through the Michigan Public School Employees Retirement System.
+At least 15 years of service must have been earned through the Michigan Public School Employees Retirement System.

 Basic Plan members.

-As a Basic Plan member, you qualify for a full retirement
+As a Basic Plan member, you qualify for a full retirement under the following provisions:

 Whether you are Basic or MIP, you can take an early reduced retirement as early as age 55 if you have at least 15 but less than 30 years of service.
 Your pension amount is permanently reduced by one-half of one percent for each month and fraction of a month you take your pension before age 60 (6 percent per year).

 You must be an active member to be eligible for the early reduced benefit.
-An active member is someone who is still working and contributing to the plan.
+An active member is someone who is still working under the retirement system and earning creditable service.
 If you terminate employment before the month you reach pension eligibility age, you become a deferred member, rather than an active member (see Summer birthday provision).
 Deferred members don't qualify for the early reduced pension.

 To retire under the early reduced provision, you must meet all of the following conditions:

-- You worked in the month of your 55th birthday (an exception may apply if you were born in a summer month -
+- You worked in the month of your 55th birthday (an exception may apply if you were born in a summer month - see Summer birthday provision).

 - You terminated Michigan public school service immediately before your retirement effective date.